Why Choose Mechanical Engineering?

-- Modern laboratories featuring digital data acquisition and processing
+- State-of-the-art research lab facilities featuring digital data acquisition and processing.